 Communicate your program idea with as much detail as possible within seven pages.
 Be sure to include the following:

 - A treatment specifying how you will translate your story from page to screen

 - A discussion of theme, format, structure, style, and point of view

 - The anticipated audience for the program.
 Are there specific communities (for example, defined by geography, ethnicity, class, or generation) who are the target audience for this program?
 In what way is this audience not being currently served by public television?
 How have you addressed the needs and interests of this audience?
 What is your relationship and access to this community?

 - Reasons the program is appropriate for public television

-Part 3: Production personnel (up to three pages each)
+Production personnel (up to seven pages total, Word or PDF format)

 Applicants and Co-applicants must each submit a résumé (including their filmography), up to three pages each.
 No summaries or blurbs will be accepted in place of a résumé, although a summary bio and filmography is acceptable.
-For the list of key production personnel only (additional directors or producers, advisors, editor, cinematographer/videographer, etc.), include name, position, and short bio only.
+For the list of key production personnel only (additional directors or producers, advisors, editor, cinematographer/videographer, etc.), include name, position, and a short bio.

-ITVS Open Call now only accepts works-in-progress between 8 and 30 minutes in length, unless you are submitting a full rough cut (80% to 120% of proposed length).
+ITVS Open Call now only accepts works-in-progress between 10 to 15 minutes in length, unless you are submitting a full rough cut (80% to 120% of proposed length).

 - Proposals must be accompanied by a work-in-progress video sample of the proposed program, uploaded as a digital file.